splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Test the hypothesis
 ========================================================================================================================

 1. To be sure, Aisha selects the eye icon for the message filter value to temporarily exclude the filter.
 Now there are logs that show up for version v350.9 too, but they don’t include the error message.
+Aisha can now correlate all of the logs containing the error message to version v350.10.

 .. _identify-and-remediate: